-Ski holidays in Canada: Snow up your life!
+Ski vacations Canada: Snow up your life!

 Why book ski holidays in Canada?Canada is the dream destination for outdoor-lovers, especially skiers and snowboarders.
 Its unbelievably stunning nature and surreal beauty makes it a truly unique place, not to mention the incredible feeling of freedom you get when taking in its vastness.
 The snow quality is what really makes Canada the hotspot for winter sports fans.
 The world-famous, so-called “Champagne powder” can be found and experienced in Canada.
 This dry, light, fluffy and deep snow is like no other, and there’s plenty of it around as it’s frequently snowing in Canada!
 Whistler is usually gifted with more than ten meters of snow annually.